-(1) Students may object to midterm grades, final exam grades or semester grades due to material errors by applying to the relevant Head of Department, or the Head of the relevant Graduate School for Schools without departments, within 7 days.
+ARTICLE 22 - (1) Students may object to midterm grades, final exam grades or semester grades due to material errors by applying to their relevant course instructor within 7 days following grade announcement.
 Objection applications after this period shall not be accepted.

-(2) If any material error is detected by the Head of Department/ Dean, the erroneous student grade is to be corrected within 7 days, and the Directorate of Student Affairs is to be informed accordingly.
-Correction of material errors detected by instructors after the given period is subject to the decision by the relevant board.
+(2) If instructors detect a material error in letter grades, they apply to chairperson of the department or the dean of school along with supporting documents.
+In such cases, the chairperson or the dean corrects the letter grade within 7 days following the date of objection and informs the Directorate of Student Affairs accordingly.
+Correction of material errors detected by instructors after this period is subject to the decision by the relevant board.